liangyy/notebook/content/posts/zhu-2017-ng.md

 * **Year**: 2016
 * **DOI**: 10.1038/ng.3538

-# The idea of instrumental variable and Mendelian randomization analysis
+# Instrumental variable and Mendelian randomization analysis

 The paper mentioned it in the background section along with Mendelian randomization (MR).
 I googled this term and found this [site](http://www.statisticshowto.com/instrumental-variable/).
 Also, [wiki page](https://en.wikipedia.org/wiki/Instrumental_variables_estimation) is informative.